mcjcloud/Show-And-Sell/README.md

 ###Troubleshooting

-> 1. I created a brand new Bundle identifier, but the app still won't run.
+> Q: I created a brand new Bundle identifier, but the app still won't run.
->   * A: Follow [this] (https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppStoreDistributionTutorial/CreatingYourTeamProvisioningProfile/CreatingYourTeamProvisioningProfile.html) link to create a Code Signing Identity (provisioning profile)
+> A: Follow [this] (https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppStoreDistributionTutorial/CreatingYourTeamProvisioningProfile/CreatingYourTeamProvisioningProfile.html) link to create a Code Signing Identity (provisioning profile)